jbfavre/trafficserver/doc/admin-guide/files/storage.config.en.rst

 .. note::
     When using on-filesystem cache disk storage, you can only have one such directory specified.
-This will be addressed in a future version.
+This will be address in a future version.

 Solaris Example